marckfish/spring-cloud/README.md

 # spring-cloud-config
+As a reminder, spring cloud config server is an externalized configuration server, it allows to centralize and manage all properties for applications in distributed system.

 This project shows how to use The config server in real conditions.

 I take a simple example, there is two modules in this project, one's for config-server,the second for reading configuration files from config server, and demonstrate how to changes file properties without rebuild or restart the service